The New York City Urban Debate League’s mission is to provide equitable access for academic debate opportunities.

 We are an MTAC Authorized Provider and NYCDOE approved vendor for the College Access for All (CA4A) and Equity and Excellence for All initiative.

 All students must fill out a permission slip for the year prior to participation in their first NYCUDL event.
-Schools and institutions must have an online coach or chaperone at all times during the event and said individual must be known to students.
+Schools and institutions must have a coach or chaperone at all times during the event and said individual must be known to students.

 Coach/Institution Representative Conduct Policy